July 3, 2025

 Each of these factors are considered with their own weight, leading to a score that helps us determine the best picks.

-Billing occurs at the beginning of the monthly cycle (timing varies on when you start) and can be cancelled or deferred at any time (as you only receive the service if you pay, so without payment, you will simply not have any service.)
+Billing occurs at the beginning of the monthly cycle (timing varies on when you start).
+Since you only receive the service if you pay, you can cancel or defer payment at any time.

 Just like traditional plans, there are three types of prepaid plans: No data plans, limited data plans, and unlimited data plans.

-• Unlimited Data Plan: You can use the data unlimitedly by paying a flat rate.
-However, most providers have a fair usage policy restricting high-speed data when you reach a certain threshold; the cap will vary based on their regulations, such as 30GB, 50GB, etc. Once the cap is reached, you will simply experience slower speeds for the remainder of the billing cycle.
+• Unlimited data plan: You can use data without limits by paying a flat rate.
+However, most providers have a fair usage policy restricting high-speed data when you reach a certain threshold; the cap will vary based on their policies, such as 30GB, 50GB, etc. Once the cap is reached, you will simply experience slower speeds for the remainder of the billing cycle.

 What are the advantages of a prepaid plan?

-• You only pay the agreed upon amount (no potential to incur extra charges.)
+• You only pay the agreed upon amount: No potential to incur extra charges or get a surprise bill.

 What are the disadvantages of a prepaid plan?

-If your priorities when it comes to phone service revolve around network quality and data, you may be better off on a postpaid plan.
+If your priorities revolve around network quality and data, you may be better off on a postpaid plan.

-• Lower data limits – While most prepaid plans do offer unlimited data, the set limits for high-speed data on those is usually lower than postpaid (anywhere from 10-50GB.)
+• Lower data limits: While most prepaid plans do offer unlimited data, the limits for high-speed data on those is usually lower than postpaid (anywhere from 10GB-50GB.)

 Which prepaid carrier has the best data coverage?